 Sheila Saye: Director (2015)

 Sheila was formerly an IT director at Merrill Lynch, where she worked for 20 years managing people and projects in London and New York.
 She then qualified as a personal performance coach and set up her own coaching and consulting practice, working with corporations such as Citigroup and Barclays.
-Sheila also spent 3 years as a part time volunteer at the Citizen’s Advice Bureau carrying out advice and social policy work and now works as a volunteer at the Tate South Lambeth library on Digital Tuesdays for visually impaired people (DTvip).
+Sheila also spent 3 years as a part time volunteer at the Citizen’s Advice Bureau carrying out advice and social policy work and now works as a volunteer helping people with visual impairments.
 Sheila also served as a Trustee for the Darjeeling Children’s Trust for 5 years and has raised thousands of pounds for various charities through marathon and half marathon running.